Welcome to my website! Here you will find information about any yoga classes and workshops I run through the medium of English.

 Short Courses/Workshops with numerous teachers including

-Nancy Gilgoff (Ashtanga Vinyasa), David Sye (Yogabeats), Amy Ippolitti (90 monkeys), Marc Holzman (Anusara), Uma Dinsmore-Tuli (Womb yoga), Lisa Sanfilippo (Anusara), Zoe Knott (BWY), Tanya Fitzpatrick (Somatics), Liz Lark (Vinyasa Krama), Emma Henry (Jivamukti); Yoga For Healthy Lower Backs.
+Nancy Gilgoff (Ashtanga Vinyasa), David Sye (Yogabeats), Amy Ippolitti (90 monkeys), Marc Holzman (Anusara), Uma Dinsmore-Tuli (Womb yoga), Lisa Sanfilippo (Anusara), Zoe Knott (BWY), Tanya Fitzpatrick (Somatics), Liz Lark (Vinyasa Krama), Emma Henry (Jivamukti); Yoga For Healthy Lower Backs; Seth Powell, Ian Baker, Karen O’Brien-Kopp – Yoga History and Philosophy.

 There is never an end to the learning in yoga, and I continue to study with other teachers, and by myself, on a daily basis.
-But the most important influence on my practice and teaching is my family – my husband Aneirin, and my children, Sisial and Erwan.
+My main guide on the yogic path is Sama Fabian of Aurolab Yoga and I study with Sama whenerver life allows.
+The other most important influence on my practice and teaching is my family – my husband Aneirin, and my children, Sisial and Erwan.
 Loving and raising them is the hardest, and most important yoga I’ve had the honour of practicing.